kjreedseq/2022_MIP_280A4_final_project/nano_report.md

  -o FoCo_virilis_R1_trimmed_fastq \
 ` FoCo_virilis_R1_fastq | tee cutadapt.log
 ```
+Cutadapt created a new fastq file, "FoCo_virilis_R1_trimmed_fastq", that will be used to map against the reference genome.

 ## Step 5: Confirm QC
 I ran FastQC again on the trimmed reads.
 The FastQC report was assessed on the web browser as before.